The elegant pink birds of the Galápagos

 Scientist have experimented on flamingo skeletons and they have found the reason these birds often stand on one leg is because they require no muscle effort to do so!

-Highlights where the Greater Flamingo can be seen
+Spots where the Greater Flamingo can be observed

 Arnaldo Tupiza Tortoise Breeding Center